harness/developer-hub/docs/security-testing-orchestration/onboard-sto/set-up-harness-for-sto.md

 </details>

-### Create a base pipeline for STO
+## Create a base pipeline for STO

 The following procedure creates a pipeline with the STO functionality required to run scans on your repos, images, and instances.
 Once you set up this pipeline, you can clone it to a new pipeline and update the pipeline to set up your scans.
-This workflow is described in [STO Tutorial 1](/tutorials/security-tests/nodejs-firstscan/sto-standalone-workflows.
+This workflow is described in the [Create a standalone STO pipeline](/tutorials/security-tests/standalone-pipeline) tutorial.

 #### Add a Security Test stage